bugsbugsbux/jjj/understanding-j.md

-monad           }:      except last element monad           }.      except first element dyad            }.      except first x elements monad           load    executes file or shortname (alias for a file) monad           scripts show shortnames monad           loadd   like load but print each line before executing monad           require like load but only if was not loaded already
+monad           }:      except last element monad           }.      except first element dyad            }.      except first x elements monad           load    executes file or shortname (alias for some file) monad           scripts show shortnames monad           loadd   like load but print each line before executing monad           require like load but only if was not loaded already